 \section{Data Sample}

 We use the publicly available data sample\footnote{\url{http://archive.stsci.edu/prepds/igm/.}} of low-redshift \lya\ spectra towards 82 UV-bright QSOs ($z_{em}$<0.85) observed using Hubble Space Telescope-Cosmic Origins Spectrograph (HST-COS) by \cite{danforth2016}.
-The sample covers \lya\ forest at $z\leq 0.48$ and has a resolution of $\sim$17\kms.
+The sample covers \lya\ forest at $z\leq 0.48$ and { the spectra were obtained at a} resolution of $\sim$17\kms.
 In \cite{danforth2016}, the spectra were continuum fitted and 5138 absorption line features arising from the intervening IGM were identified.
-The redshift, column density, line-width parameter $b$, equivalent width and the significance level of detection corresponding to each of these absorption features were tabulated. { We use publicly available parameters of the Voigt profile components obtained by \citet{danforth2016} for the clustering study in this work.} { The redshift distribution of the \lya\ absorbers used in this work is given in { the top panel of} Fig.~\ref{Redshift_distribution}.}
+The redshift, column density, Doppler parameter $b$, equivalent width and the significance level of detection corresponding to each of these absorption features were tabulated. { We use publicly available parameters of the Voigt profile components obtained by \citet{danforth2016} for the clustering study in this work.} { The redshift distribution of the \lya\ absorbers used in this work is given in { the top panel of} Fig.~\ref{Redshift_distribution}.}